 Many people gripe about not being able to use their eUpgrades for family members on separate bookings – indeed, this benefit is reserved for Super Elites.

-For families or groups, this means that three people can instantly confirm an eUpgrade if they make a paid or reward booking in Latitude or Premium Economy (Flexible), or if they are within the extended eUpgrade clearance window.
+For families or groups, this means that three people can instantly confirm an eUpgrade if they make a paid or reward booking in Latitude or Premium Economy (Flexible), or if they are within the extended eUpgrade clearance window: the Super Elite and one additional passenger on one booking, and the eUpgrade Nominee on another.

-At the airport, they could then request an additional eUpgrade for one more passenger, theoretically bringing the total number of passengers travelling together on eUpgrades to four.
+At the airport, they could then request an additional eUpgrade for one more passenger, theoretically bringing the total number of passengers travelling together on eUpgrades from a single account to four.
 In practice, I imagine this would be difficult to achieve (especially during peak travel or on highly sought-after routes), but in theory, it’s possible.

 Under usual pricing, Latitude cash fares tend to be significantly higher than Standard or Flex fares, whereas Latitude fares on Aeroplan bookings don’t tend to be as proportionally expensive.
-In comparison to booking four (or more) passengers in business class, this benefit can result in huge savings in cash or Aeroplan points.
+In comparison to booking four (or more) passengers in business class, and with preferred pricing on Aeroplan redemptions, this benefit can result in huge savings.

 At a minimum, qualifying for Super Elite with a $20,000 SQD threshold would result in five Priority Rewards.
 Each of these Priority Rewards can be used to cut in half the number of points required for a booking for one person.